Special Educational Needs (SEN)

 - Or have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

 If a child is identified as having SEN, we will provide provision that is ‘additional to or different from’ the normal differentiated curriculum, intended to overcome the barrier to their learning.
 SEN Code of Practice 2014, within the limits of our resources.
 We will use the school’s mainstream funding and top-up SEN funding to furnish this support.

 Pupils are placed in ability streams and setting is used to enable teachers to teach to the appropriate level.
 We assess the success that those with special needs achieve by benchmarking against expected progress from prior attainment levels at Key Stage 2.
 We build in regular consultations with parents to garner their views.
-At the beginning of each term parents will receive a curriculum booklet giving an outline scheme of work and indicating how parents can support their child.
-Every half-term we will send progress grades but if parents have any concerns, they can contact the Head of Year or SENCO to arrange a meeting.
+At the beginning of each term, parents will receive a curriculum booklet giving an outline of the scheme of work and indicating how parents can support their child.
+Every term, we will send progress grades but if parents have any concerns, they can contact the Head of Year or SENCO to arrange a meeting.

 We liaise with local support services before the end of Year 11, so that a smooth and successful transition is made to post-16 education.

 Our SENCO is Ms Isabelle Goursaud (contactable through email@example.com).
 Complaints about Special Needs will be dealt with as indicated in the Governors’ Complaints Policy.
 The local authority contact for advice and support is firstname.lastname@example.org.
 The Local Offer is detailed on www.westminster.gov.uk/local-offer

 As of October 2020 the number of pupils in each SEN category are as follows:

 - EHCP - 20

 - SEN support - 195